Brush Yourself Off And Try Again: An Invention Story

 The story goes like this.
 Davidson is a dental hygienist.
 About a decade ago, he invented the MD Brush, and he partnered with dentist Mike Smith to bring it to the market.

 What makes the brush special is when you grip the handle, it automatically positions the bristles at a 45-degree angle to the gum line.
-There's scientific evidence that this is the best angle for effective brushing.
+There is scientific evidence that this is the best angle for effective brushing.

 When you brush your teeth properly, "it feels a certain way," says Davidson.
 "That's what this brush is designed to do.
 It's designed to show you what good brushing feels like."

-We first told the story of MD Brush in 2014.
+We told the story of MD Brush in 2014.
 At that point, it had taken seven years to go from the idea for a new toothbrush to an actual product: seven years of designs, redesigns, re-redesigns, manufacturing obstacles, marketing stumbles and website crashes.
 When our story aired in August 2014, a production run of 100,000 MD Brushes was underway at a factory in Vietnam.

 But not long after the first shipment arrived in the U.S., they ran into the dental industrial complex.
 One of the big toothbrush companies filed suit against them, accusing them of patent infringement.